 The market size for drones varies greatly, depending on market segments.
 Goldman Sachs estimates a $100 billion market opportunity for drones by 2020.
 Growth within the transport and delivery space is expected to be $13 billion.
-The market for UAV is expected to grow from $49 billion by 2023.
+Therefore, the market for UAV is expected to grow from $49 billion by 2023.

 Today’s industrial and supply chain management organizations are in the midst of a challenging yet exciting economic environment.
-They are wrestling with a new and expanded market and competitive forces present in the U.S. and, for the first time in years, many other global economies.
+Also, they are wrestling with a new and expanded market and competitive forces present in the U.S., for the first time in years.
 Because of these mostly robust economic conditions, many companies are seeking new ways to be more efficient in the way they operate, how they serve customers, and sometimes their customers.
-Many progressive firms are looking at alternate methods to deliver select goods to partners and customers.
+So, many progressive firms are looking at alternate methods to deliver select goods to partners and customers.

 Unmanned aerial vehicles (UAVs) are emerging as a new medical tool that can help mitigate logistical problems and make health-care distribution more accessible.
 Experts are considering various possible applications for drones, from carrying disaster relief aid to transporting transplant organs and blood samples.
 Drones have the capacity to carry modest payloads and can transport them quickly to their destination.